Step 1: Apply Online

 Job Placement Services

-The mission o the Job Placement Program is to provide students and graduates an opportunity to connect with employers in order to obtain employment.
-Our program provides a wide variety of employment-related services for students and alumnus as well as job leads and referrals to part-time and/or full-time job openings.
-Employment opportunities range from customer service, clerical, law enforcement, health, child care, etc. to professional positions.
-Bi-annual job fairs are also offered in the fall (October) and spring (March) semesters.
+The mission of the Job Placement Program is to provide students and graduates an opportunity to connect with employers in order to obtain employment.
+Our program provides a wide variety of employment related services for students and alumnus as well as job leads and referrals to part-time and/or full-time job openings.
+Employment opportunities range from Customer Service, Clerical, Healthcare, Child Care, Retail, etc. Bi-annual job fairs are also offered in the fall (September 16, 2015) and spring (March 19, 2016) semesters.

 Phone: (209) 575-6239